skidvis/xrgamedev-wiki/Unreal/index.md

 ---

 # Setup
-This folder contains details on setting up XR in the different versions of Unreal.
+This folder contains details on setting up XR in the different versions of Unreal Engine.